kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a class Rectangle with instance variables length and breadth.
+1.Create a class Name with three string variables: Fname, Mname, and Lname, and a method dispName() to display the full name.

-2.Define a parameterized constructor to initialize a rectangle with given dimensions.
+2.Create a class Employee with an integer variable Emp_Id and an object of class Name.

-3.Create a copy constructor that initializes a new object using the values of an existing Rectangle object.
+3.Define the method dispName(int id) in the Employee class to assign and display the employee ID.

-4.Define an area() method that returns the product of length and breadth.
+4.In the main() method, create an object of the Employee class.

-5.In the main() method, create one object with values, use the copy constructor to create another, and print the area of both rectangles.
+5.Call the methods to display the employee ID and the full name by accessing the Name object inside the Employee object.